wehlutyk/thesis/content/3-gistr-3-methods.md

 * *Technical challenge*:
   developing Web and smartphone experiments involves a substantial amount of engineering, and makes use of an array of technologies that most researchers, even technical, are not familiar with.
-  While some all-in-one kits exist,
+  While a couple of all-in-one kits exist,
   ^[See e.g. \url{http://funf.org/} and \url{http://www.epicollect.net/}.]
-  creating an experiment that meets one's research questions often requires learning average skills in most of the various technologies at play: a native or cross-platform smartphone development environment, Web application development, backend server programming, and some server administration skills.
+  creating an experiment that meets one's research questions requires learning average skills in most of the various technologies at play: a native or cross-platform smartphone development environment, Web application development, backend server programming, and some server administration skills.
-  Most importantly, the paradigms and problems encountered are often new to researchers: most programming is asynchronous due to network communication or the user interface, and technicalities such as user management or email validation can grow into difficult engineering challenges.
+  Most importantly, the paradigms and problems encountered are new to researchers: programming is asynchronous due to network communication and the user interface, and technicalities such as user management or email validation can grow into difficult engineering challenges.
 * *Spam-control*:
   subjects are not constrained or encouraged by the face-to-face interaction of a laboratory experiment, neither are they (in most experiments) in the course of an interaction with friends that provides natural incentives for what they write, as can be the case with digital traces.
   Participants must have an incentive to perform the experiment's tasks well.
   If the spam introduced by one subject can be isolated in the design of the experiment, one possibility is to filter it once the data is collected and make payment depend on its prevalence.
   But if the spam introduced by one subject naturally propagates to data seen by other subjects in the experiment, as is the case for transmission chains, effective anti-spam pressures and motivations need to be factored into the design.
 * *Recruitment cost*:
+  while recruiting up to a few hundred subjects is cheaper than the equivalent for a laboratory experiment (not counting the development cost), ^[Global competition on online platforms like Prolific Academic drive subject payments down.
+  ]
-  while recruiting a few dozen or even a few hundred subjects is generally cheaper (not counting the cost of developing the experiment) than the equivalent for a laboratory experiment, ^[Global competition on online platforms like Prolific Academic drive subject payments down.] and can be very easy for fast prototyping and pilots, recruitment cost rises linearly with the number of subjects and the time they spend on the experiment, unless a different strategy is used.
+  and is easy to manage for fast prototyping and pilot tests, recruitment cost rises linearly with the number of subjects and the time they spend on the experiment, unless a different strategy is used.
   Turning an experiment into a playful application or an application useful to the subjects (effectively making them users) involves yet another set of skills, can prove challenging, and must be factored into the development cost.

 #### General setup for Web-based transmission chains

-The balance achieved by the Web-based approach is particularly adapted to the experimental  requirements we outlined above.
+The balance achieved by the Web-based approach is well adapted to the experimental requirements we outlined above.
-Since no existing system would fit our needs, we chose to develop a reusable Web-based platform to run a series of studies that would allow us, once ready, to gather sufficient amounts of quality data in short cycles.
+Since no existing system would fit our needs, we chose to develop an in-house Web-based platform that could run all our transmission chains as Web experiments.
+Once ready, the platform would allow us to gather sufficient amounts of quality data in short cycles.
 We further decided to implement the simplest possible version of the transmission chain paradigm that is still viable, and leave the exploration of more complex setups for future research: the task we used asks subjects to read and memorise a short utterance, wait a few seconds, then rewrite what they have read as accurately as possible.
+We ran three main experiments using this evolving platform, and many smaller pilots in between to test improvements from the larger runs and adjust task parameters with source complexity, such that the overall quality of the data we gathered gradually increased.
-In what follows we present the design, adjustment of parameters, analysis and results of 3 experiments we ran using this paradigm.
+In what follows we present the general setup of the experiments, the data quality evaluation along with the changes implemented to improve it, and finally the adjustment of task complexity.
-Thanks to the results of each iteration, and to several small pilots testing the user interface changes and parameter adjustments that we detail below, the quality of the data gathered by each experiment greatly improved on the previous.
-Thus a large part of the final results we present will focus on Experiment 3, which achieved by far the best data quality, task difficulty and source complexity adjustment.
-As we shall see, while Experiments 1 and 2 produced poorer data than Experiment 3, \todo{the principles identified by our results apply nonetheless.?
-The results are valid across all data sets?}
-We first present the overall architecture of the setup, which is common to the three experiments.
+Let us start with the architecture common to all experiments.

-\todo{Add an introduction of the Exps themselves (numbers, their purposes and what they changed compared to the previous Exps).}

 Subjects' productions are arranged in chains, such that what a given subject produces is used as the source utterance for the subject appearing next in a chain.
 In particular, the utterances to memorise are presented with no surrounding context, no distraction task is used between the reading and writing phases, and the material incentive for the task is purely monetary (although as we describe below we fine-tuned the interface to strongly encourage subjects to be conscientious).